xpdAcq/xpdAcq/doc/usb_Where.rst

     This is actually a feature of the code (we want each object to be unique and the only thing that makes it unique from one ``collection`` session to the next is its name and type).
 But please be careful about your naming!
 Why is it a feature?
 You can use this to update an object by redefining it with the same name.

  #.
 Objects may change their position in the ``bt.list()`` as new objects are created.
 Just because the object you want was in position ``4`` before, doesn't mean it will be now. **So get used to always typing** ``bt.list()`` **FIRST then** ``bt.get()`` .
+ #.
+At the time of writing, our xpdacq objects incorporate metadata from higher in the stack (e.g., Sample inheriting Experiment metadata) statically at the time they are created.
+If you update information higher in the stack, for example, add some experiment information, the new information will only appear in objects created (or updated by reinstantiating) after this upstream change.
+We hope to fix this in the future.

+go to :ref:`usb_scan`

+go to :ref:`usb_running`

 return to :ref:`xpdu`